bram-dingelstad/godot-psd-importer/README.md

 ### Clone this repository / [download the zip](https://github.com/bram-dingelstad/godot-psd-importer/archive/refs/heads/main.zip)

 1. Extract the repository in a folder of your choice.
+1. Run `cargo build` in the folder.
+(More details on compilation [here](https://godot-rust.github.io/book/gdnative/intro/setup.html#rust))
+    * _Really sorry it works like this for now, will automate a 100% ready release soon!_
-2. Import the project in Godot.
+1. Import the project in Godot.
-3. Run the scene to get a taste of the PSD Importer!
+1. Run the scene to get a taste of the PSD Importer!
-4. Move the addons folder to your Godot project.
+1. Move the addons folder to your Godot project.
-5. Enable the plugin in your Project Settings.
+1. Enable the plugin in your Project Settings.
-6. Setup the importer using the [documentation](README.md#Documentation) or [tutorial](README.md#Tutorial)!
+1. Setup the importer using the [documentation](README.md#Documentation) or [tutorial](README.md#Tutorial)!

 ## Roadmap

 There are a few things I want to tackle before calling a v1:

+- [ ] Releasing the addon on the AssetLib
+    - [ ] Make a release repository
+    - [ ] Make an automated Github Actions that cross-compiles
+- [ ] Write compilation instructions for the Rust aspect of the repository
 - [ ] A mascot for the page and project
-- [ ] Releasing the addon on the AssetLib
 - [ ] Resolve problems with `get_node` function and path formatting.
     - Currently there are small nuances that can cause certain paths to not behave in a manner the user wants.
 - [ ] Add more sensible defaults for the default import script.